|Nutritional Guidelines (per serving)|

 Move rack to middle of oven, and heat to 400 F.

 Place puff pastry on a parchment-lined baking pan.
 Roll to remove any creases and to elongate slightly.
-Brush surface with egg wash, and sprinkle on remaining herbs.
+Brush the surface with egg wash, and sprinkle on remaining herbs.

 Spread mushrooms evenly over first 3/4 of pastry, leaving a 1-inch border around edges.